 When all seats are placed the next step is to arrange the seats in a logical order so Theatre Manager can connect each seat to its name.
 Click here for information on reordering logical seats.

-In the creation of the graphic map, the image is actually performing dual roles which are:
+In the creation of the graphic map, the image is actually performing many roles which are:

 When selling seats, the display color of the seat is determined when the map is created.
 You can determine the color of the sold seat by either: